mackelec/CANio-18/README.md

 *  CAN address for each output, and an additional address for all 8 outputs.
 *  CAN address for each PWM output.
 *  CAN address to set Frequency of the Push Pull output.
-*  CAN address to read all analogue inputs as adc value.
+*  CAN address to send all analogue inputs as adc value.
 Scan rate to be defined.

 #### DB25 Connector